 Paid for up to 39 weeks by employers to some employees who have been employed for 26 weeks, are pregnant or who have recently given birth and their earnings are at a certain level.
 It can start from 11 weeks before the baby is due or later.
 Maternity Allowance may be payable if Statutory Maternity Pay is not.
+Employed women can get 52 weeks of Maternity Leave.
 See also Shared Parental Leave and Statutory Shared Pay below.